ctcl-bregis/ctclsite-python/config/projects/mct_2.md

 # Hardware

 ## System on Module
-For MediaCow Touch 2 "Paris", I did not plan to use actual BGA package devices in my design and instead I made use of readily available System on Modules (SoM).
+For MediaCow Touch 2 "Paris", I did not plan to design around the SoC itself and instead I made use of readily available System on Modules (SoM).

 The carrier board, that the System on Module connects to, would be designed by myself.